UF-SAMM-Lab/STAP_warp/README.md

 # This is the code for testing the STAP-PPF method.
+The stap_warp.cpp has a warp function that determines the robot's current pose along the nominal plan and then uses potential fields to make the predicted human push the nominal robot path away.
+Then the warp function picks out a subset of waypoints from the warped path to be the new trajectory.
+It then sends the new, warped trajectory to the scaled_fjt_controller, which is also modified to accept continuous trajectory updates.

 ## To make the code operational on your machine, do these steps:
 1. check the cuda version ```nvcc --version```